Medically reviewed by Drugs.com. Last updated on May 19, 2021.

 Cardiovascular: Flushing (after rapid injection)

-Neuromuscular & skeletal: Bone pain (transient increase; duration: 36-72 hours)
+Neuromuscular & skeletal: Ostealgia (transient increase; duration: 36 to 72 hours)

 Concerns related to adverse effects:

-• Bone marrow suppression: Marrow toxicity (thrombocytopenia and leukopenia) is likely to occur.
+• Bone marrow suppression: Bone marrow toxicity (thrombocytopenia and leukopenia) is likely to occur.
 Use is not recommended in patients with seriously compromised bone marrow function from prior therapies or from disease infiltration (unless potential benefit outweighs risks).
-Monitor CBC weekly.
-Use with caution in patients whose platelet counts fall <60,000/mm3 or whose white blood cell counts fall <2400/mm3.
-Carefully evaluate bone marrow status and toxicity of initial treatment if considering repeat administration.
+Monitor CBC at least every other week.
+The platelet nadir typically occurs between 12 and 16 weeks following administration; platelets and WBC recovery occur slowly, generally reaching baseline levels 6 months after treatment in the absence of other therapy interventions or disease progression.
+Use with caution in patients with platelets <60,000/mm3 or WBCs <2,400/mm3.
+Carefully evaluate bone marrow status and toxicity of initial dose if considering repeat administration.

-• Bone pain: A small number of patients have experienced a transient increase in bone pain at 36-72 hours postdose; this reaction is generally mild and self-limiting.
+• Bone pain: A small number of patients have experienced a transient increase in bone pain at 36 to 72 hours after administration; this is generally mild and self-limiting.

-• Flushing: Patients may experience a flushing sensation following rapid (<30 seconds) injection.
+• Flushing: A flushing sensation has been reported following rapid (<30 seconds) injection.

-• Incontinence: Incontinent patients may require urinary catheterization (to minimize radioactive contamination).
+• Incontinence: Incontinent patients may require urinary catheterization (to minimize radioactive contamination of clothing, bedding, and/or environment).

-• Renal impairment: Primarily eliminated renally; possible risk versus benefit should be evaluated.
+• Renal impairment: Primarily eliminated renally; possible risk versus benefit should be evaluated in patients with renal impairment.

 • Radiopharmaceutical: Use appropriate precautions for handling, disposal, and minimizing exposure to patients and healthcare personnel.
 Use only under supervision of individuals with experience/training in the handling of radioactive materials approved by the applicable regulatory authority.
-Body fluids may remain radioactive up to 1 week after injection.
+Patients should take the following precautions to minimize exposure (Silberstein 2003): Avoid soiling underclothing or areas around toilet bowls for 2 weeks after injection.
+Wash any underclothing separately if significantly stained with urine.
+Where a normal toilet is available, sit to urinate in preference to a urinal.
+Flush toilet twice after use.
+Wash hands thoroughly after urination.

-• Appropriate use: Not indicated for use in patients with cancer not involving bone or in patients with a short life expectancy (due to delayed onset of pain relief).
+• Appropriate use: Strontium-89 is not indicated for use in patients with cancer not involving bone.
+Due to delayed onset of pain relief (7 to 20 days following administration), also not indicated for use in patients with a short life expectancy.

 Pregnancy Risk Factor

-• Patient may experience flushing or bone pain.
-Have patient report immediately to prescriber signs of infection, signs of bleeding (vomiting blood or vomit that looks like coffee grounds, coughing up blood, blood in the urine, black, red, or tarry stools, bleeding from the gums, abnormal vaginal bleeding, bruises without a reason or that get bigger, or any bleeding that is very bad or that will not stop), or severe loss of strength and energy (HCAHPS).
+• Bleeding like vomiting blood or vomit that looks like coffee grounds, coughing up blood, blood in the urine, black, red, or tarry stools, bleeding from the gums, abnormal vaginal bleeding, bruises without a reason or that get bigger, or any bleeding that is very bad or that will not stop.